-Day 15: Fly to Louisa Island, Trobriand Islands
+Day 15: Fly to Kiriwina Island, Trobriand Islands

 After an early breakfast, we fly to the island of Kiriwina, in the Trobriand Islands.
 The Trobriand Islanders have a fascinating and rich culture and a unique feature of these islands is the importance of yams.
 The crop is an indicator of how well the producer is at gardening and there is a yearly festival held to show off the best of the yams grown that season.